 My first birding trip to South America was, strangely, a great disappointment.
 I opted to make Peru my first South American birding experience.
 Peru is definitely one of the world’s richest countries for birds, boasting almost 1800 species, following closely behind Colombia (which has the world’s highest bird species count).
 As I boarded the flight from Denver, Colorado, to Lima, Peru, I was over-confident, thinking I could learn “on the ground”.
 But when I actually arrived in the world’s most bird-rich biome, the sprawling Amazon basin in south-eastern Peru, I was in for a rude awakening.
 There were just too many species.
 I had no idea what any of the singing birds were (I did not even yet know what a Screaming Piha sounded like – this bird gives us one of the most characteristic sounds of the Amazon).
-And, even when I got visuals on the Peruvian birds, I had to look through the biggest field guide I had ever laid hands on and go through more pages than I had ever become accustomed to.
-I tried hard to memorize as many of the patterns of the brightly-coloured tanagers and other dazzling birds that came into binocular view at high speed one after the other in mixed species flocks, then had to look them all up.
+And even when I got visuals of the Peruvian birds I had to look through the biggest field guide I had ever laid hands on and go through more pages than I had ever become accustomed to.
+I tried hard to memorize as many of the patterns of the brightly colored tanagers and other dazzling birds that came into binocular view at high speed one after the other in mixed species flocks, then had to look them all up.
 I missed more than half of them as I paged through my bulky field guide.
-And then, remembering the bird names was also a problem.
+And then remembering the bird names was also a problem.
 If you see 15 species that you have not pre-studied, all in the space of 15 minutes, you will forget their names unless you’ve done some homework.
 These Peruvian mixed flocks (or “bird parties” as we call them in Africa) can really overwhelm even the most energetic birder – if not well-enough prepared!
 Warning!

 The purpose of this blog article is to share with you my personal approach I now use to ensure that I always maximize the enjoyment of a birding trip when the time finally arrives to board the flight and head to the new country.
-Here’s the list of tips, but please can you kindly write to email@example.com and add your own recommendations or suggested adjustments to the way I do this – I’m not writing as an expert, but only as someone who has been forced to learn some techniques for studying, so as to enjoy my bird trips more and to get more out of them (and of course to eventually be able to guide birding tours to the countries in question).
+Here’s the list of tips, but please can you kindly write to email@example.com and add your own recommendations or suggested adjustments to the way I do this – I’m not writing as an expert, but only as someone who has been forced to learn some techniques for studying, so that I can enjoy my bird trips more and get more out of them (and of course to eventually be able to guide birding tours to the countries in question).
 Some of these “tips” might be considered obvious, but especially in retrospect!